Opera in South Korea

 Along with the exchange and dissemination of cultures, opera was introduced into South Korea in the early 20th century.
-In recent years, South Korea has synchronized with the international opera market and introduced popular works from London's West End and Broadway.
+In recent years, South Korea has synchronized with the international opera market and introduced popular works from London's West End and New York's Broadway.
 Many first-class theaters and productions have trained many opera singers.
 Actors whose talent has recently been recognized by overseas production teams have also begun to enter the international stage.

 History

 The origins of Korean opera can be traced back to the early 20th century, when South Korea began to introduce Western culture and opera became part of it.
 The development of opera in Korea has undergone several stages, including the introduction, localization, and prosperity stages.

 Introduction stage

 Opera was first introduced to Korea in January 1948, with a production of Verdi’s La traviata titled Chun Hee in Korean held at the Sigongkwan Theatre (now Myeongdong Theatre) in central Seoul.
-South Korea's opera performances mainly imported classic works from Europe and the United States, such as "Turandot" and "La bohème".
+South Korea's opera performances mainly imported classic works from Europe and the United States, such as Turandot and La bohème.